Sunday, February 28, 2021

 How to Read a Futures Statement

 In my career as a futures broker I've had many clients, sophisticated and otherwise, ask how to read their statements.
 This post will go over the standardized daily futures statement.
+NOTE: this should be read with my "How to Read a Month-End" futures statement post for a complete picture of your futures account.

 Since you don't actually buy the underlying, the statement is different than your stock and bond confirmation.
 A futures contract is an obligation to buy or sell the commodity or other instrument at a specific time in the future.